SuxinL/Notes/phylosophy/learning/main.md

 	- structural understanding
 	- critical thinking
 	- for each paragraph,
-		- if the contention is clear is clear, skip the path.
+		- if the contention is clear, skip the path.
 		- else understand the **path** and combine it with our knowledge base.
 	- after each section, test
 		- the main idea